mate-academy/jv-spring-intro/README.md

 # Spring Framework intro

 -add spring context dependency;
--crate app config class and give anotation to it;
+-crate app config class and give @Configuration annotation to it;
+-use service, repository autowired annotations
+-create aplicationConfigAnnotationContext in main

 - Implement UserService and UserDao